 Attackers spawn on the opposite side of the map to the B Site and almost diagonally opposite the CT Spawn.
 It’s towards the top right side of the map in an open area with corridors leading towards A Site, Mid, and B Site.

-From the T Spawn, players need to go in the opposite direction to the closest corner they spawn next to and follow the right path around to reach a Ramp which then leads into Site A. Taking the left path then takes them through the Palace and to the Balcony that overlooks Site A and can give some view towards the CT Stairs.
+From the T Spawn, players need to go in the opposite direction to the closest corner they spawn next to and follow the right path around to reach a Ramp which then leads into Site A. Taking the left path then takes them through the Palace and to the Balcony that overlooks Site A and can give some view towards the Counter Terrorists Stairs.

 To reach Site B, players need to follow the closest corner round completely which leads into Top Mid.
 Staying on the same level and taking the first right takes players across the Catwalk and into the B Short the leads to Site B. Players can also use the close by boxes to jump onto the Apps Ramp and enter the Apartments that leads into Site B too.